evereverland/2022/journal/2022-10-08-hello-originstory.md

 >* Our memories inspire the future
 >* A loved one’s memoirs are the most important family heirloom
->* Their memories and experiences are our OriginStory—and those stories are the true treasure of our existence.
+>* Their memories and experiences are our OriginStory—and those stories are the true treasure of our existence
 >* These priceless vessels preserve irreplaceable cultural knowledge and family history

 ## The Mission is Clear

-_A mission describes what you want to do now_
+_A mission describes what you want to do now and how you are doing it_

 >* Tell the story of a lifetime
 >* Your family history—professionally preserved for generations
+>* Memoirs delivered as a beautiful, timeless audio document

 ## The Players are Introduced

-_Who are we talking about?_
+_Who are we talking about?
+Who are the players involved?_

 >* Access to your personal family historian
 >* Paired with your family's personal biographer
 >* They'll attentively guide your loved one through a series of individual interviews

+A client (you), and elder and a service provider are all defined.

 ## The Methodology is Detailed